 💡 Exclusive content about the use of Superchat and WhatsApp Business.
 Subscribe now via WhatsApp and become a messaging expert!

-WhatsApp newsletters are also called Promotional Messages or Marketing Notifications.
-These messages are sent proactively by companies to contacts and contain, for example, updates, information or offers.
+WhatsApp newsletters are also known as promotional messages or marketing notifications.
+These messages are proactively sent by businesses to their contacts to provide updates, information or offers.

-Some of the potential use cases for marketing messages via WhatsApp include:
+Examples of marketing messages sent via WhatsApp include

 - Product recommendations

 - Special offers (e.g. Black Friday)

 WhatsApp newsletters work much like a traditional email newsletter.
 But instead of getting lost in cluttered email inboxes, WhatsApp newsletters go where they are seen.